Skip to main content

 There are Dawg Prints stations spread throughout campus.
 These stations are available from any lab computer, as well as your personal laptop.
 To print from your laptop, you can visit the Mobile Print website to get started.
 And visit some frequently asked questions.

 The UW provides Microsoft Office through Office 365 which can be installed on up to 5 of your own devices.
-More information about that can be found on the IT Connect page.
+More information is available on the IT Connect page.